Utartizan/Credit-Risk-Assessment/README.md

 I also used the inbuilt R documentation, mainly for visualisation purposes for anything related to shiny, shinythemes, shinywidgets, etc.

+## How to replicate:

+1. Download the following applications
+2.

 ## How to Use the App: